 Most birders new to Ecuador cut their teeth on the West Slope.
 They visit Mindo, a well-known and oft-visited birding area.
 And while we love Mindo and its wide selection of places to stay, we are partial to other birding areas on the West Slope.
-You might like to consider a small, family-run establishment near Mindo called the Birdwatcher’s House (reserve with Booking.com).
+You might like to consider a small, family-run establishment near Mindo called the Birdwatcher’s House.
 Or Angel Paz’s excellent Cock-of-the-Rock lek and hummingbird garden.

-Closest to Quito is the Tandayapa Valley with three well-known lodges: Bellavista (reserve with Booking.com), San Jorge de Tandayapa, and the Tandapaya Lodge.
+Closest to Quito is the Tandayapa Valley with three well-known lodges: Bellavista, San Jorge de Tandayapa, and the Tandapaya Lodge.
 All are located at slightly different altitudes and provide plenty of opportunities to see different species.
 Some of the common ones found at all three are Booted Racket-tails, Violet-tailed Sylphs, and Purple-throated Woodstars.

 And then a little further out, requiring more than a day trip, is the town of Milpe.
-When looking for lodging, you might try using San Miguel de los Bancos (Check out availability on Booking.com) in the search engine.
-We have enjoyed San Jorge de Milpe, one of five lodges run by the Alvarez family and their Magic Birding Circuit.
-If that interests you, let us know so that we can arrange a discount for your stay.
+When looking for lodging, you might try using San Miguel de los Bancos in the search engine.
+We have enjoyed San Jorge de Milpe, one of five lodges run by the Alvarez family and their Magic Birding Circuit but there are others worth visiting.

 The West Slope lodges in northern Ecuador have recently expanded to include a new offering from the Jocotoco Foundation, the Chocó Lodge Canandé.